 Only a UTV owner will know that no other vehicle can be as fun as riding a side-by-side vehicle.
 If you are reading this article, you are probably one of them.
 Though these vehicles are full of thrill and adventure, using them at unauthorized places may cost you hundreds of dollars.

 So, are side-by-sides legal?
 They are legal in most of the states, but not all.
-Also, all side-by-sides are legal for use on private properties, given that they are registered.
+Also, all side-by-sides are legally used on private properties, given that they are registered.

-In this article, you learned about the laws related to the use of side-by-sides in various states.
+In this article, you learned about the laws related to side-by-side use in various states.
 Also, you get an insight into the prerequisites and requirements for legalizing your vehicle.

 So, double-check with the authorities, drive only in the permitted areas, and have an electrifying side-by-side ride!